Wicklow GAA: Camogie

 Wicklow was among the foundation members of the Camogie Association, several Bray members won All Ireland medals with Dublin, and the county supplied all the members of the Irish team that controversially competed in the 1924 Tailteann Games.
 Lucy Cullen-Byrne served as president of the Camogie Association).
 The county won the Leinster Junior Championship in 1964, and contested the Máire Ní Chinnéide Cup finals of 2008, 2009 and 2011.
 They won Division 5 of the National Camogie League in 2009.
 Knockananna won Division 1 Féile na nGael 1975 while Avoca won the Caithlín Ní Thoimín Shield in 1979 and Kiltegan won the Coiste Chontae an Chláir Shield at Féile na nGael in 1999.

 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", five new camogie clubs were to be established in the county by 2015.

-Wicklow were beaten by Monaghan in the 2011 All Ireland Junior B Camogie Championship Final and have not fielded an adult team in inter-county competitions since.
+Wicklow were beaten by Monaghan in the 2011 All Ireland Junior B Camogie Championship Final and won the Nancy Murray Cup in 2023.